LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

     data.crs

-Okey, so from this disctionary we can see that the data is something called **epsg:4326**.
-The EPSG number (*"European Petroleum Survey Group"*) is a code that tells about the coordinate system of the dataset. "`EPSG Geodetic Parameter Dataset <http://www.epsg.org/>`__ is a collection of definitions of coordinate reference systems and coordinate transformations which may be global, regional, national or local in application".
+So from this disctionary we can see that the data is something called **epsg:4326**.
+The EPSG number (*"European Petroleum Survey Group"*) is a code that tells about the coordinate system of the dataset. "`EPSG Geodetic Parameter Dataset <http://www.epsg.org/>`_ is a collection of definitions of coordinate reference systems and coordinate transformations which may be global, regional, national or local in application".
 EPSG-number 4326 that we have here belongs to the WGS84